usethesource/rascal-website/courses/GettingStarted/MavenPlugin/CompileMojo/CompileMojo.md

     - "rascal:compile"
 ---

+All Rascal projects are assumed to be configured via a Maven `pom.xml` file.
+The primary goal is to make the Rascal compiler available to the project via `<plugin>` tag.
+Running the compiler will make the binary output available for us by other projects later.
+Also static errors are detected and reported.

 The `rascal:compile` mojo is executed by default with the `compile` goal of Maven.
 For every Rascal module in the `srcs` list of configured source modules, it will generate a binary `.tpl` TModule file.
 It typechecks all the modules which have an older timestamp on their corresponding binary output `.tpl` file, and the downstream damage triggered by these recompile.

 The main output for the user is a list of INFO, WARNING and ERROR messages, including their origin location.
-The compiler produces errors when the source code is not executable at that point.
-It generates errors, when it is likely the generated code will throw exceptions at run-time or otherwise fail to behave as expected.
-Information messages are reserved for hinting at deprecated uses of the language or libraries.
+The compiler produces **errors** when the source code is not executable at that point.
+It generates **warnings**, when it is likely the generated code will throw exceptions at run-time or otherwise fail to behave as expected. **Info** messages are reserved for hinting at deprecated uses of the language or libraries, or other (possibly noisy) ignorable information about the code as written.

 The compiler is configured in `pom.xml` in three locations:
 * `<dependencies>...</dependencies>` - each dependency leads to a compile-time library path entry, and a run-time JVM classpath entry.